EXCLUSIVE-SmileDirectClub’s top dentist risks losing license in California crackdown

 The company says its tele-dentistry platform connects customers with independent doctors who can approve and oversee aligner treatment.
 “It is the state-licensed dentists who are responsible for all aspects of clinical care,” the release said.

 California’s Department of Consumer Affairs told Reuters the complaint against Sulitzer – filed in Sacramento on November 12 – is expected to lead to a formal disciplinary hearing by the state’s Office of Administrative Hearings, which has yet to schedule it.
-Attorney General Xavier Becerra’s office, which represents the department and the dental board, declined to comment.
+Attorney General Xavier Becerra’s office declined to comment on Wednesday, saying it had filed the case on behalf of its client, the state dental board.

 Nashville-based SmileDirectClub says its $1,895 direct-to-consumer aligners cost 60% less than traditional braces.
 The company’s $5 billion market capitalization is one sign Wall Street sees it as an industry-disruptive force.